verifyica-team/pipeliner/QUICK_START.md

 @pipeline name=[example-pipeline] description=[An example pipeline] status=[success]
 ```

-You can also append capture output of another ocmmand and append it to an existing variable.
+You can also append capture output of another command and append it to an existing variable.

 Let's modify our pipeline to append the output of a step...